UN Committee on Elimination of Discrimination Against Women (CEDAW)

 - February/March: review of Denmark; List of issues on Italy and Hungary

-- June/July: review of Spain; List of issues of Armenia, Estonia, Finland, Netherlands, Turkey
+- July: List of issues on Armenia, Estonia, Finland, Netherlands, Turkey